-Why Does the Root User Not Have the Super Permission?
+Why Does the Root User Not Have the Super Permissions?

-Most relational database cloud service platforms do not provide the super permission for the root user.
-Once a user has the super permission, the user can execute many management commands, such as reset master, set global, kill, and reset slave.
-This may cause abnormal primary/standby relationships.
+Most relational database cloud service platforms do not provide super permissions for the root user.
+The super permissions allow users to execute many management commands, such as reset master, set global, kill, and reset slave.
+These operations may cause primary/standby replication errors.
 This is a major difference between public cloud databases and on-premises MySQL databases.
 To ensure stable running of DB instances, RDS does not provide the super permission for the root user.

-If the script contains the set global command and causes the super permission loss, delete the set global command and modify parameter values through the RDS console.
+If the script contains the set global command, delete the set global command and modify parameter values through the RDS console.

-- An error will be reported after you run the following command.
-This is because the root user does not have the super permission.
-You can delete define='root' from the command to solve the problem.
+- An error is reported after you run the following command because the root user does not have super permissions.
+You can delete definer='root' from the command to solve the problem.

 create definer='root'@'%' trigger(procedure)...